dconnet/AgilityBook/Readme-Build.txt

 ====
-(targeting GTK3, GTK2 with wx3.1 crashes when the new-doc button is pressed) Needs (note, some aren't strictly needed): sudo apt install git python3 python3-pip sudo apt install libgtk-3-dev sudo apt install libcanberra-gtk-module
+(targeting GTK3, GTK2 with wx3.1 crashes when the new-doc button is pressed) Needs (note, some aren't strictly needed): apt packages:
+- build-essential
+- git (git-man git-lfs)
+- libgtk-3-dev
+- curl libcurl4-openssl-dev
+- python3 python3-pip (not needed on ubuntu22/24)
 - Not strictly needed, but unit tests will fail otherwise sudo dpkg-reconfigure locales
  - Pick fr_FR and en_GB at a minimum (I only picked the UTF8 variants)